Rickenbacker 300 series: Model number and rank

-Finally, the 360 deluxe model group, numbers 360 to 375.
-These instruments have hollow bodies with rounded top edges and binding on the back edges, stereo "Rick-O-Sound" output in addition to standard mono output, and large triangular fretboard inlays made from crushed pearl.
+The deluxe 360 model group, numbers 360 to 375, have hollow bodies with rounded top edges and binding on the back edges, stereo "Rick-O-Sound" output in addition to standard mono output, and large triangular fretboard inlays made from crushed pearl.
 There are two body styles for these models: the earlier or "old style" which was produced from its introduction to approximately 1964, and the new style, with rounded top edges.
 The original style shared the body style of the 330, with sharp edges and cutaways, distinguishable only by the front, back and neck binding and triangle inlays.
 For examples of the different styles, one could see George Harrison of The Beatles, who used an old style 360/12 (which was actually the second of three prototypes) in the movie and on the album A Hard Day's Night, while Roger McGuinn of The Byrds used a new style 360/12 with a factory-added third pickup and onboard compressor.

 In addition to the three main groups, there are two other models:

 The model 350 (now existing only as the reissue models 350V63 and 350/12V63) is a full-scale version of the three-pickup 320 as it would have been produced in 1963 (although the 350 itself was not introduced until much later).
 This shares all of the same features as the 320, with the exception of scale length.

 The model 381 is, in reality, a hollow body archtop guitar and is seen as the flagship of the 300 Series in the form of the model 381V69.
 Its body style is similar to the 330, but with a Gothic carved top and back providing extra depth.
 The "1" in the model name signifies pickups, as the 380 was originally intended as an acoustic guitar with electric guitar styling (although the 380 was supplanted by the 381's popularity.)
 It was most famously used by John Kay of Steppenwolf.

 Rickenbacker guitars sold in Europe had traditional f-shaped sound holes until the 1980s.
 This was at the request of European instrument dealers, who were afraid that buyer response to the non-traditional "slash" sound holes would be poor.
 An example is the 1996, a (now discontinued) reissue of the export version of the 325.